DaKnOb/ubnt-config/README.md

 # ubnt-config
-A command line tool to quickly configure EdgeMAX devices
+A collection of command line tools to quickly configure EdgeMAX devices